Yaohan: Growth

+Its training center was located at Atami.

 Typical of large Japanese companies, new employees were required to go through induction training programs that, in the case of Yaohan, had a strong religious emphasis on the principles of Seicho-no-Ie. Employees also had to go through regular seminars on Seicho-no-Ie and were ultimately required to be members of Seicho-no-Ie. This was not without resistance from its employees.
 Although the company was less strict on seminar attendance and membership for employees of overseas branches, the same resistance persisted.

 Hong Kong

 The first Yaohan store was opened in New Town Plaza, Sha Tin, Hong Kong in 1984.
 After that, Yaohan store grew quickly in Hong Kong and had opened nine stores, which include Tuen Mun Town Plaza, Whampoa Garden, Yuen Long, Ma On Shan, Tsuen Wan.
 All the stores were closed in 1997 due to the financial turmoil and the burst of the Japanese economy bubble.
 Then many stores were replaced by another Japanese department store chain, JUSCO (now called AEON).

 Yaohan is one of the listed companies in Hong Kong during 1986 to 1997.
 It has owned many companies, such as the Wonderful World of Whimsy, Millie, Santa Ana Bakery and some another fast-food restaurant.
 But many of them were closed later.